Call4Cloud | MMP-C | Autopilot | Device Preparation

 Every TPM vendor that is inside that cab file has an Intermediate CA… Except for Nuvoton

-If we take a look at the Nuvoton_TPM_EK_Certificate_Chain.pdf we will notice that they also mention the fact that the EK certificate is signed by the Root CA and not the intermediate one.
+If we look at the Nuvoton_TPM_EK_Certificate_Chain.pdf, we will notice that they also mention that the EK certificate is signed by the Root CA and not the intermediate one.

-Of course, I could be wrong here but it doesn’t sound like a coincidence to me…no mention about an Intermediate certificate.
-So I decided to dig deeper
+Of course, I could be wrong here, but it doesn’t sound like a coincidence to me.
+There is no mention of an intermediate certificate.
+So I decided to dig deeper.

 I installed the wonderful tpmdiagnostic tool to determine if I could spot some more funny details